hierarchical-expressed-semantic-stack/The-Sematic-Stack/README.md

   "dfh_version": "1.0",
   "sfh_version": "1.0"
 }
-4.2 /entity — A specific instance of that thing json
+4.2 /entity — A specific instance of the thing json
 Copy code
 {